Vessel Sourcing Service

 3. Technical and Commercial Screening

-Not every vessel presented to a buyer deserves inspection.
-SVC Marine helps screen candidates before the buyer commits to travel, survey cost or negotiation.
+Not every vessel shown to a buyer deserves inspection.
+SVC Marine screens candidates before the buyer commits to travel, survey cost, inspection fee or negotiation time.

 • Class and survey status check based on available information